button

 You’d be amazed at the number of people who’ve never heard of the Bogie (as it’s called by locals).
 It lacks the southwest-to-northeast orientation of the Hoh, Queets, and Quinault Rivers, and so, doesn’t capture wet weather systems as completely as those rivers do.
 It resultantly lacks some of the features of a true rain forest, as in profusions of mosses, lichens and general sogginess.
 But it has some damn big trees, a nice river trail, and comparatively fewer people.

-At the Forks Transit Center you will catch the West Jefferson Transit (WJT) shuttle at 2:45 PM, heading south along Highway 101.
+At the Forks Transit Center you will catch the West Jefferson Transit (WJT) shuttle at 2:40 PM, heading south along Highway 101.
 You’ll leave the WJT about ten miles south of Forks, at the Undie Road, just opposite the entrance to Bogachiel State Park.
 I don’t know how the Undie Road got its name; there’s bound to be a story there (just as there almost certainly is for the Kitchen-Dick Road outside of Sequim).
+At about four miles the Undie Road heads steeply uphill to reach the trailhead.

 At about fifteen miles the trail moves onto the north fork of the river, and eventually connects with the Soleduck and Elwha trails.
 You could also cross over southward to the Hoh River.
 You could even ford the Bogie (in late summer) and bushwhack along the main branch of the river, off-trail, if seclusion is what you’re looking for.